TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-10-12-how-we-stopped-merging-pull-requests.md

     Here is an idea - **don't merge any pull-request from now on**...

-tweet: "New Post on #php 🐘 blog: How We Stopped Merging Pull Requests    #cireview"

 updated_since: "February 2021"
 updated_message: "From Kodiak to native [GitHub Auto-merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/automatically-merging-a-pull-request)"